 The problem?
 These customers aren't automatically going to become aware of their ability to leave reviews for your business on third-party platforms.
 So, to build a solid foundation of third-party reviews, you'll need to reach out to your existing customers for help.

 The good news is that you should already have contact information available thanks to previous interactions.
-If you have a CRM, you can log contact data when customers purchase products from your websites or sign up for your email newsletter.
+If you have a CRM, you can log contact data when customers purchase products from your website or sign up for your email newsletter.
 Letting these customers know about your review profile will allow you to obtain more trustworthy, "verified" reviews.
 And, better yet, these reviews tend to have higher ratings since they're coming from your loyal customer base.

 As your customer base grows, it'll be tricky to reach out to each customer individually to ask for a review.
 Thankfully, the world's largest search engine helps you optimize this process through the Google Customer Reviews program.